Kamukage3e/subinc-backend/PLAN.md

       - Fixed panic in RBAC middleware
       - Improved error handling in global RBAC store
       - Proper logging and user-friendly errors for all critical services
+  - [x] Implement REST API ID hashing to prevent enumeration attacks
+      - Created ID hashing utility with HMAC-SHA256 for secure ID obfuscation
+      - Implemented middleware that automatically hashes IDs in responses and decodes IDs in requests
+      - Added comprehensive testing for all ID hashing functions
+      - Audited tenant-management routes for proper ID hashing
+  - [-] Implement distributed rate limiting to prevent DoS attacks
+      - Removed from application as no longer required
+  - [ ] Fix all permission issues in RBAC middleware
+  - [ ] Implement proper context handling with timeouts, cancellation, etc.

 - [x] **Database Migration**
   - [x] Create migration scripts from schema.hcl